-At the end of 2022 NN Insurance Belgium owned the following participations above the threshold of 10% or more of the capital or of the voting rights or where NN Insurance Belgium exercises a significant influence over the management as indicated in article 13 (21) Directive 2009/138:
+At the end of 2024 NN Insurance Belgium owned the following participations above the threshold of 10% or more of the capital or of the voting rights or where NN Insurance Belgium exercises a significant influence over the management as indicated in article 13 (21) Directive 2009/138:

-- REI Diaphane Holding B.V.
-(85.91%) - Huis der Verzekering (2.54%; NN Insurance Belgium is represented in the board) - Kebek II Private Equity (NN Insurance Belgium has 20% of the shares and is represented in the advisory board).
+- REI Diaphane Holding B.V (90.92%) - Kebek II Private Equity (NN Insurance Belgium has 20% of the shares and is represented in the advisory board).

-NN Insurance Belgium is part of the NN Group N.V.
+NN Insurance Belgium is part of the NN Group.